Mohammed78vr/chatbot-app-in-AWS/README.md

 ### Deployment Process:
 The deployment uses AWS Systems Manager (SSM) to remotely execute the `update_app.sh` script on your EC2 instance, which:
-- Fetches the latest code from the `stage-3` branch
+- Fetches the latest code from the configured branch
 - Performs a hard reset to ensure clean deployment
 - Updates Python dependencies using the conda environment
 - Restarts backend and frontend services